-- Maintain regular communication with Ray County Emergency Management and other local authorities to receive real-time updates. - Follow instructions from the Public Information Officer (PIO) and emergency services regarding the status of the incident.

-- Emergency services coordinate with facilities housing vulnerable populations, such as schools, hospitals, and senior living centers, to ensure shelter-in-place protocols are followed. - Accessible instructions and additional support are provided for individuals with disabilities and those requiring special assistance.

-- If sheltering extends beyond a short duration, Ray County Emergency Management ensures access to additional supplies, including food, water, medical kits, and other essential resources. - Resource distribution is coordinated for affected areas to support long-term safety and health needs.
+- Maintain regular communication with Ray County Emergency Management and other local authorities to receive real-time updates. - Follow instructions from the Public Information Officer (PIO) and emergency services regarding the status of the incident. - 5.
+Special Provisions for Vulnerable Populations - Emergency services coordinate with facilities housing vulnerable populations, such as schools, hospitals, and senior living centers, to ensure shelter-in-place protocols are followed. - Accessible instructions and additional support are provided for individuals with disabilities and those requiring special assistance. - 6.
+Extended Sheltering Measures (if applicable) - If sheltering extends beyond a short duration, Ray County Emergency Management ensures access to additional supplies, including food, water, medical kits, and other essential resources. - Resource distribution is coordinated for affected areas to support long-term safety and health needs.